The Future of HE+OR:

 The complexity of healthcare decision making continues to intensify.

-In its application in HEOR, health economics has tended to focus on the total cost of care in addition to measuring and valuing the outcomes of healthcare interventions.
-However, health economics is also concerned with wider issues relating to the behavior of healthcare markets, the performance of systems for funding, and the provision of healthcare, including policy-oriented issues (such as reference pricing and intellectual property incentives).
+In its application in HEOR, health economics has tended to focus on the measuring and valuing the outcomes of healthcare interventions.
+However, health economics is also concerned with wider issues relating to the behavior of healthcare markets, the performance of systems for funding, and providing healthcare, including policy-oriented issues (such as reference pricing and intellectual property incentives).

-Outcomes research comprises a set of scientific disciplines—with clinical, public health, social, and humanistic elements—that evaluate the effect of healthcare interventions on patients in terms of clinical endpoints, patient-reported outcomes, and economic outcomes.
-Outcomes research is generally based on the conceptual framework that involves comparison and evaluation of treatment alternatives, including the simultaneous assessment of multiple types of outcomes that are health related.
-The conduct of outcomes research involves not only epidemiology and the use of real-world data, but also patient-reported outcomes, biostatistics, clinical studies, systematic reviews, and meta-analyses.
+Outcomes research comprises a set of scientific disciplines—with clinical, public health, social, and humanistic elements—that evaluate the effect of healthcare interventions in terms of clinical endpoints and economic outcomes.
+Outcomes research is generally based on the conceptual framework that involves comparison and evaluation of treatment alternatives including the simultaneous assessment of multiple types of outcomes that are health related.
+The conduct of outcomes research involves not only epidemiologic and real-world data, but also patient-reported outcomes, biostatistics, clinical studies, systematic reviews, and meta-analyses.
 Outcomes research is a key partner to health economic analysis in that it provides the underpinnings and fuller understanding of patient outcomes that are crucial to a well-informed health economic evaluation.

 HEOR is the confluence of 2 fields that work together to provide powerful data and insights for healthcare decision makers.